-Chiang Mai is Thailand’s Second largest City, based in Northern Thailand, and has it’s own International airport, making it easily accessible from various destinations.
-The “New City” as it’s also known, is divided into 4 sections, all based around the river Ping with sections within it’s walled interior.
+Chiang Mai is Thailand’s Second largest City and is located in Northern Thailand.
+The New City as it’s also known is divided into 4 sections, all based around the river Ping with sections within it’s walled interior.

-As there is so much to do and see here, you will need at least 5 days to try to cram everything in that’s on offer, so with that in mind, and with only 3 days, we got around in local tuk tuk’s, backs of trucks and any other means possible.
+As there is so much to do and see here, you will need at least 5 days to try to cram everything in that’s on offer, so with that in mind, and with only 3 days, we got around in local tuk tuk’s, backs of Songthaews and any other means possible.

 We had planned on visiting an Elephant and Tiger sanctuary, and this turned into a whole day excursion, more by accident than an up to the minute itinerary.
 If you are ever near this location, it’s worth a visit.

-Maesa Elephant camp
+Maesa Elephant camp – Mai Rim – Chiang Mai

 Now everyone has had a bad job they hated, but have you ever had a shit job?
 This will make you look at what you do in a different light.
 I once had a job in a shoe recycling plant.
 It was soul destroying. boom boom.

 Tiger Kingdom Mae Rim Chiang Mai

-The tiger kingdom is a wildlife reserve based 20 minutes outside of Chiang Mai and is funded by tourism.
+The tiger kingdom at Mae Rim is a wildlife reserve based 20 minutes outside of Chiang Mai and is funded by tourism.
 The tiger population in Thailand is decreasing every year and now has only estimated around 120 tigers in the wild.
 The Tigers at Tiger Kingdom are hand raised from birth, and used to human bonding throughout it’s upbringing and development process with it’s trainers.

 The international airport should be your only requirement for other destinations such as Bangkok.
 You can pick up Air Asia flights for as little as £15 to Bangkok and takes approximately 1 hour 15 minutes.
 Alternatively onward travels across to Cambodia or Laos can be organised from various outlet by Bus/Coach.